-Tweeting overnight, Trump digs in on controversy
+Donald Trump quintuples down

 Story highlights

-- At 3 a.m., Republican presidential candidate Donald Trump began tweeting about "made up lies" in the media
+- At 3 a.m., Donald Trump began tweeting about "made up lies" in the media

 - Two hours later, he again took to Twitter to slander a former beauty queen